 This Seafood Boil recipe is perfect to make in foil packets.
 Just add your ingredients, seasoning, and a bit of butter.
 You will be surprised as to how easy it is to put this recipe together!

 I’ve always wanted to entertain a Seafood Boil party.
 I wanted to get a big pot and add a bunch of potatoes, corn, sausage, and a variety of seafood.
 I’m talking shrimp, crawfish, crab legs, fish chunks, corn on the cob, and sausage.
-I would set up tables in my backyard, put newspaper down, set out a bunch of bibs and lemon wedges, and put the food right there on the table and let my guests have added it!
-I think I’ll still do that one day but it is rather expensive to do something like for many of people.
+I would set up tables in my backyard, put newspaper down, set out a bunch of bibs and lemon wedges, and put the food right there on the table, and let my guests have added it!
+I think I’ll still do that one day but it is rather expensive to do something like that for many people.
 But it is on my entertaining bucket lists.

 Therefore, until I am able to have a Seafood Boil the way I really want, I guess I will have to settle for this Seafood Boil Recipe in Foil Packets to satisfy that idea.
 Luckily, this is still a great option.
 Just like my Steak and Potatoes in a Foil Packet, which is a popular recipe on my blog.